NitinSaini0606/Excalibur-/README.md

 Students often face academic pressure, digital burnout, stress, anxiety, and emotional challenges, but many avoid seeking help due to stigma, fear of judgment, or lack of awareness.

-MindCare solves this by providing:
+MindTech solves this by providing:

 - Early identification of mental health risks
 - Private and judgment-free student support